-A 2U rack-mounted power supply is available to provide the DC power for the modular Hydra I/O unit.
-This holds up to four AC PSU modules.
-One module will provide power for a fully populated modular Hydra I/O unit, with a second providing redundancy.
+A 2U rack-mounted power supply unit is available to provide the DC power for the modular Hydra I/O box.
+This holds up to four identical AC plug-in PSU modules.
+One module will provide power for a fully populated modular Hydra I/O box, with a second providing redundancy.
 Two other modules could be fitted to power a second unit.
-The rack is fan cooled with fans mounted in the front of each PSU.